As seen on

 If you’re working as an electrician, you’ll be very aware of the dangers that wiring and electricity can cause for you and your customers.
 And despite your best efforts, things can go wrong.
 As an electrician, you definitely need insurance to protect you and your business from certain financial disasters.

 This article will tell you everything you need to know about electricians’ insurance, from types of cover, costs and who needs to buy it.
-If you still have questions, fill out a quote form and—if you still have questions someone can call you back on the phone to discuss if you want.
+If you still have questions, fill out a quote form and if you still have questions someone can call you back on the phone to discuss.

 - What insurances can an electrician need?

 - Where can I get electrician insurance quotes?

 Electricians and electrical contractors know better than anyone the risks they’re exposed to on a daily basis.
 If you’re setting up your own business, or working self-employed, there are a few different insurances to be aware of before picking up your tools.

 Electrician Public Liability Insurance

 Electrician Public Liability insurance will keep you protected if a client, member of the public or other third party is hurt or has their property damaged while you’re at work.
 Public Liability insurance is equally important for self-employed electricians and those starting up small businesses and hiring additional staff.

 Public Liability covers you for both the time you spend on site, and is often sold alongside Product Liability, which will protect you for any injuries/damages that occur at a later date (perhaps due to an error, or a faulty piece of wiring) as a result of your work.
 If you’re deemed to be at fault, then the cost of the settlement would fall to you.
 Your Public Liability would cover you both for any legal costs incurred and any compensation awarded.